airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `variant_inventory_management` | The fulfillment service that tracks the number of items in stock for the product variant. | `MISSING` | ❌ 0.00 | No good match found. |
 | `properties` | Line item properties. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `inventory_levels` to Fivetran `inventory_quantity`
+### Mapping: Airbyte `inventory_levels` to Fivetran `inventory_quantity`

 - Table Match Confidence Score: ⚠️ 0.65
 - Table Completion Score: 🟢 0.86

-#### Evaluation

-The table match score reflects a fairly good match between the source and target table schemas, as they share related fields and concepts.
+- Summary Self-Evaluation: _The table match score reflects a fairly good match between the source and target table schemas, as they share related fields and concepts.
 However, it's not perfect due to field variations and expressions not directly matching for all fields.
-The completion score is high as most fields have corresponding expressions in the source schema, with '_fivetran_synced' correctly mapped to '_airbyte_extracted_at'.
+The completion score is high as most fields have corresponding expressions in the source schema, with '_fivetran_synced' correctly mapped to '_airbyte_extracted_at'._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |